Funding Application Form

 - Work taking place across the expanse of Turtle Island, now called Canada (Given our commitment to decolonization, we do not define our work according to colonial borders but instead engage applicants with some flexibility around their geographies).

 IMPORTANT: Applications for legal defence costs are not typically eligible for funding (see above).
-Organizations funded by a settler government agency (except for pandemic relief funding), extractive industries, or energy corporations will not be funded.
+Organizations funded by a funded by a settler government agency (e.g., federal, provincial and municipal governments, including government-funded agencies), extractive industries (e.g., mining companies), energy corporations, or banks will not be funded.
 We may consider funding projects housed by such organizations.
 Applications on behalf of individuals will not be considered.

 We know your time is valuable.
 Potential applicants are strongly encouraged to visit our website to see if their work clearly falls under Groundswell’s mandate before applying.